zcash/zips/zip-liberated-payments.rst

 Moreover, funds can be sent to users who have not yet installed wallet software and who do not yet have a payment address.
 The recipient can collect the funds at any later time by installing suitable software.

+Additionally, the proposal greatly improves the scalability of Zcash.
+If a recipient only receives URI payments, they need not scan the blockchain or delegate their view keys to a third party to do so.

+Finally, this avoids the fat-finger problem of sending funds to the wrong address.
+The user sends funds via a known contact on, e.g., WhatsApp, who they have a relationship with or at least can confirm the recipient’s identity.
+Moreover, even once funds are sent via a URI, they can be recovered if the other party does not claim them.

 The proposal is complementary to ZIP 321 [#zip321]_, which will standardize *Payment Request URIs* using which the payment *recipient* can convey their persistent payment address to the *sender*, for subsequent fund transfers (to be done using the normal on-chain mechanism rather than the encapsulated payments described in the current proposal).

 Requirements
 ============

-This proposal’s specification of Payment-Encapsulating URIs, and the intended protocols for using them, is meant to fulfill the following requirements:
+This proposal’s specification of URI-Encapsulated Payments, and the intended protocols for using them, is meant to fulfill the following requirements:

 * The protocol must not require the sender of a payment to stay online until the recipient receives the URI (let alone finalizes the payment).

-* The URIs should be short, for convenient rendering and to maximize compatibility with length-limited messaging platforms.
+* For convenient rendering, URIs should be short; this also maximizes compatibility with length-limited messaging platforms.

 * It must not be feasible for someone who has not seen the URI (or has compromised a party who has) to collect the funds.